kedro-org/kedro/docs/source/get_started/new_project.md

 | The Python package name for your project (short, all-lowercase) | `python_package` | `get_started` |

-The output of `kedro new` is a directory that contains all the project files and subdirectories required for a basic Kedro project, ready for you to extend with your own code.
+The output of `kedro new` is a directory containing all the project files and subdirectories required for a basic Kedro project, ready to extend with your own code.

 ### Create a new project from a configuration file